pohly/plog/README.md

 		glog.Fatalf("Initialization failed: %s", err)

-	See the documentation for the V function for an explanation of these examples:
+	See the documentation of the V function for an explanation of these examples:

 		if glog.V(2) {